osuosl/timesync/source/api.rst

 server will return an Authorization Failure.

 .. note::

-  It is recommended that the site have one admin user which belongs to no one in particular, similarly to the Linux ``root`` user.
+    It is recommended that the site have one admin user which belongs to no one in particular, similarly to the Linux ``root`` user, which may add other users/admins.

 GET Endpoints
 ~~~~~~~~~~~~~